is Director of College Operations for the Bard Prison Initiative and a member of the faculty.

 is the founder and Executive Director of the Bard Prison Initiative.
 He conceived of and created the Bard Prison Initiative as a student volunteer organization when he was an undergraduate at Bard College in 1999.
 After gaining the support of the College and cooperation of the New York State Department of Correctional Services, he has overseen the growth of the program into a credit-bearing and, subsequently, degree-granting program in 2001.
 In addition to organization management and program design for BPI, Kenner is responsible for fundraising and management of relations with New York State and the Department of Correctional Services.

-Over the last decade, Kenner has led the expansion of BPI from a pilot program with 15 students to a nationally recognized education initiative enrolling over 250 students within five campuses in correctional facilities throughout New York State.
+Over the last decade, Kenner has led the expansion of BPI from a pilot program with 15 students to a nationally recognized education initiative enrolling nearly students within six campuses in correctional facilities throughout New York State.
 Kenner has become a leading advocate for the national restoration of college-in-prison and frequently speaks publicly in a wide variety of forums about the BPI model in education and criminal justice policy.
 He is a co-founder of the Consortium for the Liberal Arts in Prison, which is supporting other colleges and universities in establishing and maintaining ambitious college-in-prison projects.
 Wesleyan University and Grinnell and Goucher Colleges, in Connecticut, Iowa and Maryland, respectively, are the first partners in the national project.

 He also serves as Vice President for Institutional Initiatives and Advisor to the President on Public Policy & College Affairs at Bard College.
 Kenner was a 2013-'14 fellow-in-residence at the Charles Warren Center for Studies in American History at Harvard University.
+In July 2014 Kenner was appointed to serve on Governor Cuomo’s New York State Council on Community Re-Entry and Reintegration, Re-Entry Subcommittee.
+In October 2014 Kenner received the Smithsonian American Ingenuity Award in Education.

 is Director of Development for the Bard Prison Initiative, responsible for overseeing all fundraising initiatives, strategies, and stewardship, including annual and major gifts, and corporate and foundation grants and relations.
 Liebman also provides strategic development support to the Consortium members and Reentry Program.